 Figure 1: Gantt Task List

 The task list shown in Figure 1 explains the tasks and allocated time in which the project will last.
 It delves deeper into the larger milestones of the project and displays the approximate dates that each task will be started and completed.
 The tasks aren’t assigned to a specific person due to the agile nature of this project and the assumption that changes will be made frequently to the scope of the project.
-All of our team members are acting in the capacity of full-stack software engineers and can work on every aspect of the development process.
+All of our team members are acting in the capacity of full-stack software engineers and can work on every aspect of the development process.√

 Figure 2: Gantt Chart part 1